BrandonMG77/BrandonMG77/README.md

 - 👋 Hi, I’m @BrandonMG77 a beginner in this software development world!
-- 👀 I’m interested in in web and app development
+- 👀 I’m interested in in web and app development.
+I know javascript, React, React Native and PHP.
-- 🌱 I’m currently learning ReactJS and React native
+- 🌱 I would like in the future to learn Python and retake my old java projects.
-- 💞️ I’m looking to collaborate as junior developer or assistant developer
+- 💞️ I’m looking to collaborate as junior developer or assistant developer to gain experience as a team member!